awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

     ]
 }
 ```

+**1** `SSM-SessionManagerRunShell` is the default name of the SSM document that Session Manager creates to store your session configuration preferences\.
+You can create a custom configuration document and specify it in this policy instead\.
+You can also specify the AWS\-provided document `AWS-StartSSHSession` for users who are starting sessions using SSH\.
+For information about configuration steps needed to support sessions using SSH, see [\(Optional\) Enable SSH Session Manager Sessions](session-manager-getting-started-enable-ssh-connections.md)\.

+**2** If you specify the condition element `ssm:SessionDocumentAccessCheck` as `true`, the system checks that a user was granted explicit access to the configuration document `SSM-SessionManagerRunShell` before allowing a session to start\.
+For more information, see [Enforce Document Permission Check for Default CLI Scenario](getting-started-sessiondocumentaccesscheck.md)\.

 **About 'kms:GenerateDataKey**
 The `kms:GenerateDataKey` permission enables the creation of a data encryption key that will be used to encrypt session data\.
 If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the ARN of the customer master key \(CMK\) you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.